 In French, its common name of witch's claw comes from the appearance of its fleshy, waterlogged and sickle-shaped leaves1, a bit like hooked fingers.
 Strangely enough, they have three sides.
-They would look a little like bananas, but with a clean triangular cross-section.
+They would look a bit like bananas, but with a clearly triangular section.

 Its flowers, which do not open until June, have bright colours that range from pure white to bright violet and fluorescent yellow, shine through the deep green of its foliage.
 It is why this fat plant, which can withstand both drought and salt spray, was imported from South Africa.
 It is still sold in garden centres along the Mediterranean and Atlantic coasts.